This Mango Smoothie is deliciously thick and creamy. It’s easy to make with just a few ingredients.

 More Smoothie Recipes

-Mango smoothie in a glass with a straw and mint leaves
+Mango smoothie in a tall glass with a mango slice and straw.

 Servings: 2 servings